quicksilver/manual/Readme.md

 This will run a web server at <http://localhost:8000/>.
 The site should reload automatically whenever you update content or configuration.

+Be sure to review the Style Guide (included in the manual) before starting.

 ## Updating the Live Manual ##

 The manual repository has been cloned into `/data/manual`.